fishjtpcc1/javagae002/README.md

-edit in github: commit in file web editor: codenvy.remote.pull: [workspace has clone of github] edit in codenvy: git.commit: [github is not updated] git.remotes.push: [github=codenvy] [using same file eg this] edit in github // edit in codenvy: commit both ends: codenvy.push // [github is idle]: [denied: fetch first] pull: [denied: wld be overridden]: fetch: [ok] merge with remote branch: [file is unchanged from codenvy]: commit:
+edit in github: commit in file web editor: codenvy.remote.pull: [workspace has clone of github] edit in codenvy: git.commit: [github is not updated] git.remotes.push: [github=codenvy] [using same file eg this] edit in github // edit in codenvy: commit both ends: codenvy.push // [github is idle]: [denied: fetch first] pull: [denied: wld be overridden]: fetch: [ok] merge with remote branch: [file is unchanged from codenvy]: commit: push: [denied: master->master failed]